COVID: Germany set to end national state of emergency | DW | 27.10.2021

 The reported number on Tuesday was 2.95 per 100,000 inhabitants in the last seven days, up from Monday's 2.77.
 A weekly or monthly comparison is not possible because of a high number of follow-up reports.

-A nationwide threshold for when the situation should be considered critical can not be provided for hospitalization incidence Germany-wide, in part because of large regional differences.
-The all-time high was around 15 at Christmas time 2020.
+A nationwide threshold for when the situation should be considered critical cannot be provided for hospitalization incidence Germany-wide, in part because of large regional differences.
+The all-time high was around 15 at Christmas 2020.

 Germany's Health Ministry warned again last week that infection rates were likely to worsen as winter sets in.